 Table 1: Comparison of cooking fuels in East Africa urban areas

-With high economic and population growths, the electricity consumption in sub-Saharan countries is expected to increase drastically.
-There are several ways to achieve this high demand for electricity.
+With high economic and population growths, electricity consumption in sub-Saharan countries is expected to increase drastically.
+There are several ways to achieve this high electricity demand.

 Diesel driven engines are other alternatives but have high operational and maintenance costs and emissions.

-In sub-Saharan Africa the production cost of electricity is highly variable (Figure 4).
-Outside of the borders of a coal powered (and some nuclear powered) South Africa, the power generation is essentially based on hydroelectricity and diesel generators; either unreliable, or costly and dirty.
+In sub-Saharan Africa, the production cost of electricity is highly variable (Figure 4).
+Outside of the borders of coal-powered (and some nuclear powered) South Africa, the power generation is essentially based on hydroelectricity and diesel generators; either unreliable or costly and dirty.

 Figure 4: Cost of electricity in Sub Saharan Africa